-Your MTH Proto-Sound 3.0-equipped locomotive affords you the ability to load Engine firmware.
+Your new MTH PS3.0-equipped O-Gauge engine affords you the ability to load Engine firmware.
 Loader version 2.30 or later will allow you to do this.
 Please refer to the Loader program's instructions for more details.
 So, as MTH releases new features or updates you will be able to take full advantage without having to ship your favorite engine anywhere.
 All new updates are available on our website.
 MTH will make announcements as they are available.
 Not all updates will apply to all engines.
 NOTE: Requires a TIU w/version 4.20 or later firmware, and requires Consumer Loader version 2.30 or later.